Luciano-Delaude/tavernlightTests/README.md

 - Utilized the `getName()` method (assuming it exists) to retrieve the name of the player object.
 - Added a return statement to indicate whether the member was found and removed.

-## Q4: Memory Management with std::unique_ptr
+## Q4: Memory Management with Deletion

+In the provided method `Game::addItemToPlayer`, there's a potential memory leak due to memory allocation using the `new` keyword without proper deallocation if the player is not found in `g_game.getPlayerByName(recipient)`.

+To fix the memory leak, the following modification was made:

+- **Deletion with the `delete` keyword:** Whenever a new `Player` object is created but not found, the `delete` keyword is used to release the allocated memory, ensuring no memory leaks occur.

-This approach utilizes `std::unique_ptr` to automatically manage memory allocated for the `Player` object.
-It ensures proper deallocation when it goes out of scope, whether due to an early return or at the end of the method.
-This simplifies memory management and reduces the risk of memory leaks.
+Another alternative, is to use the `std::unique_ptr`.
+This ensures proper deallocation when it goes out of scope, whether due to an early return or at the end of the method.